quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 This is why vertical transitions are the most likely.
 # Excitons

 The absorption process in a semiconductor or insulator creates an electron in the conduction band and a hole in the valence band but we have previously neglected the Coulomb attraction between them: this can give rise to the formation of new excitations called EXCITON.
 An exciton is a quasiparticle, It's formed when an electron absorbs enough energy to jump to a higher energy level, leaving behind a hole.
-The opposite charge particles are created at the same point in space and can attract each other and form a bound electronhole pair which is called exciton.
+The opposite charge particles are created at the same point in space and can attract each other and form a bound electron-hole pair which is called exciton.

 In the simplest picture the exciton may be conceived as a small hydrogenic system.